-Looking at the sizes and shapes of your cacti is a good place to start.
-Some cacti varieties will grow small and aggressive while others, like the saguaro cactus, have an enormous maturity size.
-Larger ones can be managed as indoor plants, and usually you’ll be able to tell whether they’ll be big or not based on their growth patterns.
+Looking at the size and shape of your cacti is a good place to start.
+Some cacti varieties will stay small even at maturity while others, like the saguaro cactus, will be enormous when fully grown.
+Larger cacti still can be managed as indoor plants, though; usually, you’ll be able to tell whether they’ll be big or not based on their growth patterns.

-The shape is a big factor, too.
+The shape is another important factor.
 Although many cacti are globular and cylindrical, some have winding growth, and others grow in sections called pads.
-Is your cactus stubby and growing outwards, or is it thinner and growing tall?
-With over 2000 species of cacti, the shape and the size can do a lot for whittling down your options.
+Is your cactus stubby and growing outward, or is it thinner and growing tall?
+With over 2,000 species of cacti, studying the shape and the size of your cacti can do a lot for whittling down your list of contenders.

 Stems and spines

-The stems and spines are good indicators of what cactus you’re dealing with, especially when paired with its size and shape.
-Cacti stems can be smooth or ribbed, covered in spines or just sporting areoles.
-A stubby ribbed cactus may be a different variety than a ribbed cactus with column-like growth, so looking up identifiers in groups with getting you closer to figuring out what kind of cactus you’re dealing with.
-Some cacti even have tubercles (growths that sprout from the outer parts of the plant) that can be round or triangular, which are especially helpful for figuring out its species.
+The stems and spines are good indicators of what cactus you’re dealing with, especially when paired with a cactus’s size and shape.
+Cacti stems can be smooth or ribbed, covered in spines, or just sporting areoles.
+A stubby, ribbed cactus may be a different variety than a ribbed cactus with column-like growth, so looking up identifiers in groups will get you closer to figuring out what kind of cactus you’re dealing with.
+Some cacti even have tubercles (growths that sprout from the outer parts of the plant) that can be round or triangular, which are especially helpful for figuring out species.